Quantitative estimates: How well does the discrete Fourier transform approximate the Fourier transform on $\mathbb{R}$: Approximation rates

-\end{proof} Lemma \ref{lemma:op norm sampling00} enables a reinterpretation of the two step approximation strategy via quadrature and truncation \eqref{eq:quad and trunc}.
+This is again the left-hand-side of \eqref{eq:2 important identities}. \end{proof} Lemma \ref{lemma:op norm sampling00} enables a reinterpretation of the two step approximation strategy via quadrature and truncation \eqref{eq:quad and trunc}.
 The quadrature step compares the samples of the Fourier transform $\hat{f}(\frac k p)$ to samples of the periodization of the Fourier transform $(\cPh \hat{f})(\frac k p)$, which coincide with the discrete Fourier transform of samples of the periodization of $f$, i.e., $\mathcal{F} (\cPp f)_{h,n}(k )$.
 The truncation compares the latter with the discrete Fourier transform $\DFT\! f_{h,n}$.
 Symbolically,